-UK rules and regulations are expected to change prior to the summer, and as they do, we will regularly update this guidance on our website.
+UK rules and regulations are expected to change prior to next summer, and as they do, we will regularly update this guidance on our website.
 We shall carefully respond to the latest government guidance, and prioritise the wellbeing, safety and learning of all pupils.
 Should restrictions be further eased by the summer, we will update our measures, and inform you and your family of any changes.

 COVID-19 Refund Promise

-Safety Measures at our campuses
+Safety Measures at our Campus, Charterhouse School

 Specific policies that have been put in place include: